wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

     replace.rb:2:in `gsub!': can't modify frozen String (RuntimeError) from replace.rb:2:in `<main>'

-Finding were the frozen string was created on a small example is straightforward, but what if we're on a large codebase trying to modify a string that has been passed around between several methods distributed on multiple files?
+Finding where the frozen string was created on a small example is straightforward, but what if we're on a large codebase trying to modify a string that has been passed around between several methods distributed on multiple files?
 Finding the original string can be cumbersome.
 That's why a debug flag was added, add the debug flag as shown below and let's try again.

     ruby --enable-frozen-string-literal --enable-frozen-string-literal-debug replace.rb